fmi-unibuc/iclp/slides/c6-actors.md

 ### Open Telecom Platform (OTP)
   + collection of middleware, libraries and tools in Erlang
   + Supporting development in Erlang
-  + APIs for building robuist distributed systems
+  + APIs for building robust distributed systems

 ## Elixir